mittelmark/microemacs/docs/emf-tutorial.md

 ## Hello World

-Within the editor we would simple write:
+Within the editor we would simple execute:

 ```
 ml-write "Hello World!"
 ```

-Which would display the message line into the editors command line at the bottom like this:
+That the should display the message line into the editors command line at the bottom like this:

 ![](../images/hello-world.png)